Arrest Made In Sayreville Councilwoman's Murder

 Ciccone declined to take questions at the news conference.

-Dwumfour was found in a vehicle on Samuel Circle in the Parlin section of the borough at around 7:20 p.m. four months ago.
+Dwumfour, 30, was found dead in a vehicle on Samuel Circle in the Parlin section of the borough at around 7:20 p.m. four months ago.

 Dwumfour was elected in 2022 and served on Sayreville's human relations commission.